mitre/ssl/README.md

 # CALDERA plugin: SSL

-This plygin switches CALDERA from using HTTP to HTTPS.
+This plugin switches CALDERA from using HTTP to HTTPS.

 ## Overview